BlockBee.io - Payment API Documentation (v1.3.3)

 Payouts

-Note: Currently this feature is only available for Ethereum (ERC-20), BSC (BEP-20), Polygon and Tron (TRC-20).
+• Manually fulfilling Payouts is available only for Ethereum (ERC-20), Binance Smart Chain (BSC) (BEP-20), Polygon, and Tron (TRC-20).

 Request